Mennatullah-Elsahy/Data_Science-Roadmap-2023/Roadmap.md

 #### :seven: :At the end of every level apply all that you've learned on some projects.

-### Explore each of the below communities and expert channels.
+<details><summary> <h3>:bell: Explore each of the below communities and expert channels.
 You will be asked to pick 1-2 that you will join.
-This will help you stay informed on progress in the field.
+This will help you stay informed on progress in the field.  (👉🏻Click👈🏻)</h3>
-<details><summary> <h3>:bell: Pick one and stick to it.(👉🏻Click👈🏻)</h3>
 </summary>
 <br>

 ### As you explore each ask yourself the following questions

 * Is this community, channel one that I would like to be a part of?